DE4L-Project/de4l-sensor-android-app/README.md

 ## Motivation

-Android App for connecting [HabitatMap's AirBeam2](https://www.habitatmap.org/airbeam) sensors to an Android smartphone and transmitting values in real-time via MQTT and OAuth2 authentication.
+Android App for connecting Bluetooth environment sensors to an Android smartphone and transmitting values in real-time via MQTT and OAuth2 authentication.
 See the [App - Quickstart Guide](documentation/quickstart-airbeam2-de4l-app.pdf)

 Currently the app is used in the research project [DE4L](https://de4l.io/en/about-de4l/) (Data Economy 4 Advanced Logistics) funded by the German Federal Ministry for Economic Affairs and Energy (01MD19008A).